meub/aura-frame-downloader/README.md

 to a separate filename under images/.
 If there are a lot of people updating a frame, you may want to run a duplicate photo finder on the downloaded photos.

+### Development notes
+The Makefile is set up to install a python virtual environment with the requests and prospector modules installed under the venv folder.
+$  make install

+To use the virtual environment as the default python, tell your IDE to use venv/bin/python for the project, or activate it manually.
+$ . venv/bin/activate

+Then run the program
+$ python ./download-aura-photos.py [--count] [--config path] frame_name